 - Autoimmune conditions affecting the joints such as lupus and rheumatoid arthritis

 - Processes like plaque formation in the arteries leading to atherosclerosis and heart disease

 - Mental illnesses like depression and Alzheimer’s

 - Gastrointestinal afflictions such as food allergies and Celiac disease

 The great news is, there is so much you can do to prevent colds, flus and other illnesses.
-Even better yet, there are many naturopathic treatments that can help you to develop a strong, healthy and responsive immune system.
+Even better yet, there are many low-risk treatment options that can help you to develop a strong, healthy and responsive immune system.

-I believe your immune system is your greatest health asset and here’s why:
+I believe your immune system is your greatest health asset in today’s world and here’s why: